Jeffrey Lurie: Philadelphia Eagles ownership

 In 2017, Forbes valued the Eagles at $2.65 billion, ranking them 10th among NFL teams in value.
 By 2024 this valuation had increased to $6.6 billion with the Eagles ranked 8th amongst all 32 NFL teams in value.
 On February 4, 2018, the Eagles defeated the Patriots to win Super Bowl LII by the score of 41–33, giving Lurie his first title as Eagles owner.
 The victory evened the score with New England, as the previous Lurie-era Super Bowl appearance was a 24–21 loss to the Patriots in Super Bowl XXXIX.

 On February 9, 2025, the Eagles defeated the Kansas City Chiefs to win Super Bowl LIX by the score of 40–22, giving Lurie his second title as Eagles' owner.
 The win evened the score against Kansas City (the Eagles had lost to the Chiefs in Super Bowl LVII), and denied the Chiefs' bid to become the only team to win three Super Bowls in a row.

+Wealth

+As of June 2026, Forbess estimates appraised Lurie's net worth at $7.6 billion, making him one of the world's 500 wealthiest people.